With the recent link spam updates, “tiered links” can seem like black hat SEO. Here is how:

 Link building is undoubtedly a vital part of search engine optimization.
 However, it is only a “part.”
 Nonetheless, it works best with other strategies to get wholesome results.

-Likewise, tier link building is not enough; combine it with other SEO strategies.
+Likewise, tiered link building is not enough; combine it with other SEO strategies.

 Tier link building is a compound system of manually boosting your backlinks with even more backlinks to improve your rankings on search results.